 Below, you’ll find a list of the best camera lenses for each of the popular camera brands.

-The Best Camera Lenses for Travel Photographers
+Best Camera Lenses for Travel Photography in 2018

-Best Canon Lenses For Travel Photographers
+Best Canon Lenses For Travel Photography

 Perfect for just about any type of photography — from landscapes to portraits — the Canon 16-35mm can be used in most travel situations.
 It’s sharp, focuses quickly and the f4 aperture won’t break the bank when comparing it to some of the larger maximum apertures available with this focal length.